ibm-cloud-docs/Cloudant/api/cloudant_query.md

 or is supplied with an empty object, it defaults to `true` and the `standard` analyzer is used.

-#### The `selector` field

-The `selector` field can be used to limit the index to a specific set of documents that match a query.
-It uses the same syntax that is used for selectors in queries.
-This field can be used if your application requires different documents to be indexed in different ways, or if some documents must not be indexed at all.
-If you need to distinguish documents by type only, it is easier to use one index and add the type to the search query.

 #### The `fields` array

 The `fields` array contains a list of fields that must be indexed for each document.